Three Facing Meth Charges after Car Accident

 Over the last ten years, there have been 598 accidents that were directly attributed to reckless driving, such as what happened with Mr. Mahacek and the passengers in the Chevrolet van.
 In addition, an astounding 4,568 accidents last year involved a driver that was under the influence of alcohol or drugs.
 In the past decade, a total of 79,074 traffic accidents across the state have involved drugs or alcohol as a contributing factor to the crash.

-Call a Nashville Accident Attorney Today
+Call a Nashville Accident Lawyer Today

 Being involved in a traffic accident where alcohol or drugs is at issue can complicate an already stressful situation.
-If you or someone that you know has been injured in a car accident in Nashville where driving under the influence of alcohol or drugs may have been involved with the other driver, let the experienced car accident attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in a car accident in Nashville where driving under the influence of alcohol or drugs may have been involved with the other driver, let the experienced car accident lawyers at Calhoun Law, PLC help.
 Call the office or contact us today for a free and private review of your claims.